 Zone 2 vs Zone 5 Training

-For any runner aiming to improve performance, understanding and leveraging heart rate training zones is paramount.
-The debate between prioritizing low-intensity Zone 2 runs and high-intensity Zone 5 intervals often arises, with each offering distinct physiological benefits crucial for different aspects of athletic development.
+For any runner aiming to improve performance, understanding and using heart rate training zones is critical.
+The debate between prioritizing low-intensity Zone 2 runs and high-intensity Zone 5 intervals often arises, with each offering distinct physiological benefits for different aspects of athletic development.

 On This Page